sundharvs/B1K/docs/challenge/evaluation.md

 **Submission details**

-When running the eval script, an json file will be outputed after each rollout episode containing the results.
+After running the eval script, there will be two output files: an json file containing the metric results, and a mp4 video recording of the rollout trajectory.
 Here is a sample output json file for one episode of evaluation:

 ```
 {